New Zealand National Commemoration

-The New Zealand National Commemoration for the Battle of Passchendaele will take place at Tyne Cot Cemetery, near Zonnebeke at 11 a.m.
+The New Zealand National Commemoration for the Battle of Passchendaele will take place at 11 a.m. on 12 October 2017 at Tyne Cot Cemetery, near Zonnebeke.
 This is the largest Commonwealth War Grave Cemetery in the world.
 It contains 520 New Zealand graves and further New Zealanders are listed on the New Zealand Memorial to the Missing in the Battles of Passchendaele.

-The day will conclude with a sunset ceremony in Buttes New British Cemetery in Polygon Wood (exact time will be confirmed closer to the day).
+The day will conclude with a sunset ceremony in Buttes New British Cemetery in Polygon Wood at 7.15 p.m. finishing at 8 p.m.
 The New Zealand Memorial to the Missing for those 388 New Zealanders who were killed in the vicinity of Polygon Wood between September 1917 and May 1918 and who have no known grave is located within this cemetery.
 The cemetery has 95 known New Zealand graves.
 There are, however, over 1600 unknown soldiers buried in this cemetery.

 Access to these commemorations is not balloted – they are open to anyone wishing to commemorate New Zealand’s military service during the First World War regardless of nationality.

 From the Uttermost Ends of the Earth: Special Commemorative Event and Last Post Service